wbcolon/xPlay/README.md

 ![Screenshot Movie View (database overlay)](screenshots/xplay_screenshot_movie_view_02.png)

 The main screen of the movie view has three vertical lists for tags, directories and movies.
 A tag is a representation of one or more base directories.
-The directory list contains all sub directories (only one level) of these.
-An additional entry "." is added for all movies that are not located within a sub directory.
+The directory list contains all subdirectories (only one level) of these.
+An additional entry "." is added for all movies that are not located within a subdirectory.
 The movie list displays all movie files, but this list does not act as a queue.
 Double-click on an entry in the movie list will start the playback.
 The database overlay (if activated) will mark every tag, directory and movie with a star (*) if it has been played within the configured time period.
 For each movie a tooltip is added that